TheyWorkForStudents - Unlocking the NUS

 - To act in a political neutral way, and provide information in an unbiased manner.

-More information is still to be uploaded.
-If you have any ideas or suggestions, please dont hesitate to get in contact.
+We are constantly uploading more information, and trying to present what is already available in ways that are more understandable.
+If you have any ideas or suggestions, please don't hesitate to get in contact.

 We are keen to get more people involved in the project.
 Please feel free to check out our 'Get Involved' page, email us at theyworkforstudents@gmail.com or follow us on twitter @tw4students.